E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 > To shorten the command, you can use `emerge -avuDN @world`.

-> Consider using `--getbinpkg` or `-g` to get binary packages, and that's `emerge -agvuDN @world`.
+> Consider using `--getbinpkg` or `-g` to get binary packages, i.e., `emerge -agvuDN @world`.

 #### Set system locale

-> It's similar to setting the system locale in Arch Linux, but Gentoo provides a more flexible way to do it.
+> This is similar to setting the system locale in Arch Linux, but Gentoo provides a more flexible way to do it.

-Edit the `/etc/locale.gen` file to uncomment or append your desired locale(s).
+Edit the `/etc/locale.gen` file to uncomment or add your desired locale(s).

 Execute the following command to generate the locale(s):